edscos/edscos/README.md

 - 👋 Hi, I’m @edscos
 - 👀 I’m interested in remote sensing applied to environmental studies.
-- 🌱 I’m currently learning how to implement remote sensing of evapotranspiration algorithms in Python.
+- 🌱 I’m currently developing creative ways to implement remote sensing of evapotranspiration algorithms in Python.
-- 💞️ I’m looking to collaborate on coding strategies to optimize long-line algorithms for remote sensing data assimilation.
+- 💞️ I’m looking to collaborate on coding strategies to optimize algorithms for remote sensing data assimilation.
 - 📫 How to reach me: edscos@colostate.edu or edscos@rams.colostate.edu.

 <!---